Akhu Muslim: Flight to Arabia and death

 When he landed at the port of Aynuna, he was again nearly captured by a Fatimid patrol: the soldiers seized his coat, but he cut it with his sword and managed to escape the pursuit thanks to the speed of his horse.
 He settled in the great mosque of Medina for a while, until notices for his arrest were put up across the city; he then moved on, making for al-Ahsa, the capital of the Qarmatian state of Bahrayn.

 The Qarmatians gave him scant welcome and support, and Akhu Muslim once again departed, now determined to seek the aid of the Buyids in Baghdad.
 He was betrayed by his erstwhile allies, however: threatened by the Buyids, the Qarmatians had opened negotiations with the Fatimids, and as a token of good faith, moved to eliminate the troublesome Akhu Muslim.
 One of their agents followed him, and poisoned his milk.
 After much suffering, Akhu Muslim died on the next morning, near Basra.
+His widow, who had gone into hiding and whose possessions in Egypt had been confiscated, received an amnesty at the intercession of her brother, the Emir of Mecca, who know acknowledged Fatimid suzerainty.